michalkmet/xp-orange-find-missing-term-in-arithmetic-progression/NOTES.md

 - ✅ DONE Refactor

-- 🚧 IN PROGRESS User Story 2: List with 4 numbers
+- ✅ DONE User Story 2: List with 4 numbers
   As a user, I want to see correct result for list with 4 numbers

 - ✅ DONE UAT2.1 When I pass [2, 3, 4, 6] then I should see 5